Property Owners

 Staff

-Executive Assistant Gretchen Byers, a California/Nevada native, moved to New Orleans in 2012.
+Gretchen Byers, Membership & Outreach Coordinator, a California/Nevada native, moved to New Orleans in 2012.
 She received her Bachelor in Anthropology with a minor in Archeology from the University of Nevada Reno, and is currently pursuing a masters from the University of New Orleans in Cultural Resource Management (Archeology).
 Gretchen has worked as an archaeologist in New Orleans, and has worked at sites such as Storyville and the Brulatour House.
 In her spare time she sews historical costumes and collects miniature portraits.

 Office Hours: